mikestagney/cinema-room-rest-service/README.md

 # Cinema Room Rest Service
 REST controller with Java and Spring Boot to manage ticket sales for a movie theater.
 Handles HTTP requests for available seats and allows users to purchase and return tickets.
 With the correct password, sales statistics are returned.
+All output is HTTP responses.

 ## Things learned